This post highlights some of the elementary schools of

 the West Campus was initially called

-postcard view of the original school??(East Campus)
+postcard view of the original school

 2015 photo below- their Facebook page